2019 Tour Season: June through September on Wednesdays & Sundays, 1-4 PM

 Rare Breeds Show

 May 19 11am-4pm.
-Breeders from around the Midwest display rare and historic types of livestock.
-Individual breeders may offer livestock and poultry for sale.
-Member participation by the American Livestock Breeds Conservancy. $6/$3.
+Breeders from around the Midwest display rare and historic livestock.
+Individual breeders may offer livestock, poultry, and byproducts for sale. $6 adults/$3 children under 13.

 Garfield Farm Camps

 July 9-11 & 23-25 9am-Noon.
 Children ages 8-15 will learn about 1840s farm and prairie life.
 Activities include feeding animals and museum tours.
 Reservations required. $75 per week